A Lad an' a Lamp

 A Lad an' a Lamp is a 1932 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 119th (32nd talking episode) Our Gang short that was released.
+It was the 119th Our Gang short to be released.
 The film has been criticized as containing racist humor.

 Plot

 Fascinated by the story of Aladdin and his magic lamp, the gang gather together with several gasoline and kerosene lamps and lanterns and a few electric lamps hoping that by rubbing them vigorously, a genie will appear.
 Thanks to a series of coincidences—not least of which involves a friendly stage magician—the kids become convinced that they have succeeded in invoking Aladdin.
 But their excitement turns to dismay when Stymie believes Spanky has transformed his kid brother Cotton into a monkey (chimpanzee).